AguaClara/2StageCoagAddition/[2 stage coagulant addition][Spring 2018].md

 ## Methods

 ### Experiment Process
+Humic acid is used as the representative NOM because it is the most commonly found  NOM in the natural system.
+Kaolin clay is used to represent the colloidal solids.
+Polyaluminium chloride(PAC), is the coagulant.

 The concentration of humic acid was fixed while the influent turbidity and coagulant dosage were controlled variable.
 Thus, the effect of turbidity on particle removal efficiency and the optimal coagulant dosage were tested.
 Three different value of target influent turbidity were used of 50NTU, 100NTU and 150NTU respectively.
 The coagulant dosages were varied by the increment function built in ProCoDA.
 The increment function can increase the coagulant dosage stepwise.
 When the run time of current state reach the duration we set in ProCoDA the function will be triggered and increase the coagulant pump speed according to the setting.
 Details about ProCoDA set-up can be found after the main text.

 First, a set of one-stage coagulant addition experiments was carried out to find the optimal dosage that could reduce the effluent turbidity of 3 NTU or less, which was a requirement of AguaClara filter system.
 During the one-stage experiments, the second coagulant pump was turned off.

-Then, the dosages used in the first set of experiments (one-stage addition) were divided into two parts, where we would find the optimal distribution, at a point where most of the coagulant from the first coagulant pump would be used to absorb the humic acid in the system, and coagulant added by the second pump would lower the turbidity to be able to attach every particle in the system to its surface.
-Therefore, a T-connection was installed between the two coagulant pumps.
+Then in two-stage addition experiment, the dosages used in one-stage addition experiment were divided into two parts by adding one more stream of coagulant between the first and second contact chamber.
+The aim of two-stage experiment is to find the optimal distribution between the first and second stream coagulant.
+The desirable situation is most of the coagulant from the first addition would offset the effect humic acid in the water, and coagulant of second addition would be able to attach to clay and nanoaggregate, form big flocs and reduce the effluent turbidity effectively.
+A T-connection was installed between the two coagulant pumps.
 This helped to manage the amount of coagulant that was input into the system as the first pump would control the total amount of coagulant being put into the system.
 When the second coagulant pump was opened, it would be able to control how much coagulant would be used for the second dosage, drain directly from the first valve, so that a fixed dosage of the total amount of coagulant put in could be maintained.
-This helped to test whether or not having a second dosage of coagulant before the second contact chamber would make the experiment perform better than the total amount of coagulant dosage in one stage.*
+This helped to test whether having second addition of coagulant before the second contact chamber would have a better performance with same

 <div class="alert alert-block alert-danger">